IRMAC: Interpretable Refined Motifs in Binary Classification for Smart Grid Applications: The proposed methodology

-For using r-DTW to identify PV generation patterns, we need to emphasise the daytime patterns.
-As a result, the weighted matrix $W_{i,j}$ in the \eqref{eq:rDTW} is set as binary in \eqref{eq:mask1} and \eqref{eq:mask2}, where $w_t$ is a binary mask vector for the sake of simplicity.
-For electric heating users identification, no mask was applied in the experiment due to the lack of comprehensive information, but theoretically, the weighted matrix can be set based on their heater usage probability distribution.
+To use annotated DTW for PV pattern identification, we need to emphasise the daytime patterns.
+As a result, the weighted matrix $W_{i,j}$ in Equation~\eqref{eq:rDTW-2} is set as binary in Equations~\eqref{eq:mask1} and \eqref{eq:mask2}, where $w_t$ is a binary mask vector with 1 in the daytime and 0 in the nighttime.
+This can further reduce our motif discovery complexity from $O(n^2)$ to $O(n^2{m'}/{m})$, where $m'$ is the length of daytime.
+For solar users' identification, we set 9am to 4pm as daytime considering the overlapped period under the four seasons.
+For electric heating users' identification, no mask was applied in the experiment due to the lack of comprehensive information, but theoretically, the weighted matrix can be set based on their heater usage probability distribution.
+This annotated DTW method is used to calculate the distance between two patterns of the day $X$ and day $Y$ in the given queries.

-Another key improvement in the RM method is the capability to find the most repeated sub-patterns in the long time series instead of the approximated one.
-MP-based methods save the similarity value of a sub-pattern to its nearest neighbour, and extract the sub-patterns with the largest similarity value as the motif, namely the most similar sub-pattern pairs in the long time series.
-To find the most repeated sub-patterns, however, we propose a Similarity Profile (SP), shown in Fig \ref{fig_SP_matrix}, which counts the number of similar patterns in the time series to the current sub-pattern.
+Another key improvement in the proposed RM method is the capability to find the most repeated sub-patterns in the long time series instead of the approximated one.
+MP-based methods save the similarity value of a sub-pattern to its nearest neighbour and extract the sub-patterns with the largest similarity value as the motif, namely the most similar sub-pattern pairs in the long time series.
+To find the most repeated sub-patterns, however, we propose a Similarity Profile (SP), shown in Fig \ref{fig_SP_matrix}, which counts the number of similar patterns in the time series to the current sub-pattern (query pattern) as well as the average distance.
+Notably, a minimum of three days of data is needed when the distance is measured between pattern pairs, i.e., $N\geq 3$, since discovering what day is more repeated in two days worth of data is meaningless.

 When two sub-patterns are repeated the same number of times, we use the normalised average similarity value to choose the dominant sub-pattern.
-A pattern is assumed similar when its r-DTW distance to the current pattern is smaller than a predefined threshold, $T$.
+A pattern is assumed similar when its annotated DTW distance to the query pattern is smaller than a predefined threshold, $T$.
 The process can be presented by: